Three awards were presented at the Congregational Federation Assembly held in Dundee on 11 May 2019.

-The closure of the local arm of Age Concern Cymru in August 2016 was a great loss to the village as it supported the elderly and ran a popular craft club.
-The Church had been active partners in this Age Concern network and came to a brave decision to take over the running of the group which the closing agency had left.
+After the closure of the local arm of Age Concern Cymru in August 2016 the Church came to a brave decision to take over the running of the group which the closing agency had left.

-Following a reduction of the local authority day centre services for adults with learning difficulties in 2005, Crediton Church decided to start a free coffee morning every Wednesday, open to anyone but especially people with learning disabilities, their carers and friends.
+Crediton Church provides a free coffee morning every Wednesday, open to anyone but especially people with learning disabilities, their carers and friends.
 This safe and friendly environment also provides a variety of games, crafts, music and dancing.
-With as many as 85 people regularly attending, the coffee mornings are a chance for often overlooked members of the community to socialise, have fun and make friends.

 Three awards were presented at the Congregational Federation Assembly held in Swansea on 10 June 2017.

 A safe and friendly place open to people from all walks of life irrespective of faith or belief.
 Bellshill church offers a much-needed service to individuals and families through their foodbank and also focuses on offering some fun activities to appeal to adults as well as providing a wide range of activities for children.

 By offering a warm welcome and providing its centrally located premises for the benefit of the local community, South Cerney Church provides a range of activities and services that cover many aspects of living to promote health and wellbeing; friendship and support to all ages and abilities.